elmoren/elmoren.github.io/cv/index.md

 ## Summary

-Software Developer with 10+ years of experience, in a variety of fields and technologies.
-Focused on delivering effective, maintainable software solutions.
+A seasoned software engineer with 12 years of experience known for consistently delivering results.
+A proven ability to quickly adapt and produce valuable solutions with experience in both systems programming and web applications.
+Demonstrated commitment to creating effective, maintainable software that meets business needs.

 ## Work Experience